soijen/soijen.github.io/_products/en/bags-pouches/snowshoe-market-tote.md

 - tote
 - aventura
 ---
-Perfect gift for the holidays!
-This whimsical tote bag, from our "El Mundo a Pata" (The world by paw) collection, features a snowshoeing adventure pup.
-This sturdy and spacious 10 oz cotton canvas bag is perfect for a trip to the farmer's market with its 6" wide bottom gusset.
-Made in USA of 100% recycled materials.
+This playful tote bag features an adventure pup with snowshoes, hiking through a wintry forest.
+This sturdy and spacious tote is perfect for a trip to the farmer's market measuring 18 x 12 inches with a 6 inch wide bottom gusset and a 25 inch black handle.

+The design is screen printed on thick recycled cotton canvas fabric.
+The fabric is a blend of 65% recycled cotton and 35% recycled post consumer poly.
+The recycled cotton is recuperated from fabric waste generated during the manufacturing process of new clothes, traditionally sent to landfills.
+The recycled poly is derived from 100% recycled PET plastic bottles.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.